cloudstateio/cloudstate/README.md

 ![Abstracting over state](images/abstract_over_state.png)

-This would allow the framework to manage durable state on behalf of the function, to monitor and manage it holistically across the whole system, and take more intelligent decisions.
+This would allow the framework to manage durable state on behalf of the function, to monitor and manage it holistically across the whole system, and make more intelligent decisions.

 Unconstrained CRUD does not work in in this model since we can't pass the entire data set in and out of the function.
 What we need are data storage patterns that have constrained input/output protocols.
 Patterns that fall into this category are Key-Value, Event Sourcing, and CRDTs.